MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-keys-using-ssms.md

 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 This article provides the steps to provision column master keys and column encryption keys for Always Encrypted using SQL Server Management Studio (SSMS).
-Make sure you have installed [the latest general availability (GA) version of SSMS](../../../ssms/download-sql-server-management-studio-ssms.md) when provisioning encryption keys .
+Make sure you install [the latest general availability (GA) version of SSMS](../../../ssms/download-sql-server-management-studio-ssms.md) when provisioning encryption keys.

 For an overview of Always Encrypted key management, including best practice recommendations and important security considerations, see [Overview of key management for Always Encrypted](overview-of-key-management-for-always-encrypted.md).